MarkHaoxiang/gym-continuous-maze/README.md

 # gym-continuous-maze

-Continuous maze environment integrated with OpenAI/Gym
+Continuous maze environment integrated with OpenAI/Gym.

+This fork updates the original environment to be compatible with the latest version of gymnasium, and adds ContinuousLidarMaze --- the maze adapted with local lidar distance measurements, and termination on hitting a wall.

 ## Installation